The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: Grale-based inversions

 Each \grale~run consists of 9 sequential solutions, where the number of Plummers, and hence mass resolution, increases with each subsequent solution.
 We carry out a total of 75 of these runs\footnote{These reconstructions are not the same as the v.4 set submitted to HST in early 2017.
 The v.4 reconstructions did not include S1-S4, and had a somewhat different, and smaller input image set.}, each of which is started with its own random seed, so the runs are independent.
 Some runs slightly vary the number of Plummers, as well as the center and size of the reconstruction grid.

 In each of the 75 runs we identify two solutions and the corresponding mass maps.
 (1) The first is the solution that has the best fitness of all the 9 sequential solutions.
 For MACS J1149 runs, these are usually the 4th, 5th or 6th solution in a specific run.
 We call these the \bfit~reconstructions, or maps.
 (2) The second solution is identified from the two last solutions---8th and 9th---as the one with the better fitness.

 We call these the \hres~maps, because latter solutions have finer grids and more Plummers making up the total mass map, which implies higher mass resolution.
 Higher resolution will be advantageous in MACS J1149 because it hosts many closely spaced images in the vicinity of Refsdal's quad S1-S4.
 Selections (1) and (2) yield 75 maps each.
 (In 6 of the 75 runs, the \bfit~and the \hres~maps are the same, so the total number of unique maps is 144, instead of 150.
 Because this is a small fraction of the total, we do not eliminate the redundant maps.)
+We work with two sets of maps instead of just one in order to obtain more encompassing uncertainties, closer resembling systematic uncertainties.

-In addition to the \bfit~and \hres~sets of maps, we also analyze one subset from each of these: we call these BFsubset and HRsubset, respectively.
-These maps are selected based on how well they reproduce images S1-S4 (see Section~\ref{predic} for details).
-In all, we have 4 sets of reconstructions, \bfit~, \hres, BFsubset and HRsubset.
+From these two sets of maps, \bfit~and \hres, we construct one subset each, BFsubset and HRsubset, respectively.
+We select these based on how well they reproduce the topology of the cluster-wide arrival time surface for Refsdal (see Section~\ref{predic} for details).
+After briefly presenting the results of the full \bfit~and \hres~of maps, the rest of the analysis in this paper concentrates on BFsubset and HRsubset only.